Tiny-Earth/DemoSite/site/src/intro.md

 !!! tip ""

-    #### Activity: Reflect on Your Own Motivations
+    #### Reflection: Motivations

     Which reasons for incorporating the practices of science into your course are most motivating for you personally?

     - Prepare students for the scientific workforce and challenges of today’s society
     - Cultivate informed citizens